Broad Discipline of Language, Culture and Communication

 - A high level of professional communicative competence in English;

-- A firm grounding in language studies that can be critically and creatively applied in a variety of business and management contexts;
+- A firm grounding in language studies which can be critically and creatively applied in a variety of business and management contexts;

-- An awareness and understanding of intercultual communication in multilingual settings that enhances their global outlook and cultural appreciation;
+- An awareness and understanding of intercultural communication in multilingual settings that enhances their global outlook and cultural appreciation;

 - An ability to apply their strong communication skills to solving real-world problems effectively in local and global multilingual professional/business settings;